Jesug/alx-pre_course/0x01-git/README.md

 Creating a directory
-Craeting a file in the directory
+Creating a file in the directory